This post contains affiliate links. For more information, please read our disclosure policy.

 This magnificent castle has been positioned, and It had been the site of bailey castle and Norman Motte.
 A Roman foot stood around it before that.
 The banks of the Seiont River became the easy access to the sea and an ideal spot for Edward’s monster.

 Edward was not intended to miss the chance to get his grip tightened further on the native population.
-The birth of the first English Prince of Wales, who was his son, in 1284 in the castle, was the excellent device to place his supremacy.
+The birth of the first English Prince of Wales, who was his son, in 1284 in the castle, was an excellent device to place his supremacy.

 The investiture of HRH Prince Charles, the current Prince of Wales, took place in this castle in 1969.
 If you have plans to visit this beautiful fortress, make sure never miss the chance to visit the Royal Welch Fusiliers Museum, housed in two of the towers of the castle.